“Whatever you did for one of these least brothers of mine, you did for me.”

 Support a Food Kitchen for Refugees and the Poor in Lebanon

-The idea is to provide food not only for the body but also for the soul and offer spiritual and psychological support to those who need it.
-The project represents an important contribution to the effort to prevent the emigration of Christians from the region, since otherwise many of these people would likely be forced to try and move abroad in order to feed themselves and their families.
+The idea is to provide nourishment for the body and soul.
+The project represents a larger effort to prevent Christian emigration from the region, since otherwise people will likely move to feed themselves and their families.

 Aid to the Church in Need commits to invest your funds where they will have the greatest impact for the Church that we serve.
 Funds donated to Aid to the Church in Need’s projects will be used towards the greatest need in our programs to help keep the Faith alive.